 Working Papers

-Expectations and Forecasts: the Role of Strategic Interactions
+Expectations and Forecasts: The Role of Strategic Incentives [Draft]

-[Draft coming soon] – Abstract.
-This paper proposes a novel approach to analyze the tests of the Full Information Rational Expectations (FIRE) hypothesis, based on the distinctions between forecasts and expectations.
-First, I point out that these two objects coincide under very specific conditions, and I argue that these conditions are unrealistic in the context of professional forecasting.
-Indirect evidence from reduced-form analyses suggests that agents might respond to strategic incentives when responding to Forecast Surveys, contaminating their use as direct measures of expectations.
-Second, I use this distinction to build a dynamic global game framework featuring public and private information and strategic behavior of forecasters.
-Endowed with a model that explicitly accounts for the evidence I provide, I aim to rationalize the evidence provided by Coibion and Gorodnichenko (2015)-type regressions.
+Abstract.
+This study proposes a novel approach to interpret conventional tests of the Full Information Rational Expectations (FIRE) hypothesis, based on the distinctions between forecasts and expectations.
+First, I point out that these two objects coincide under very restrictive conditions that are unrealistic in the context of professional forecasting.
+Evidence from reduced-form analysis suggests that forecasters pursue strategic incentives when responding to surveys, contaminating their responses and making their use as measures of expectations misleading.
+I use this distinction to introduce a new parsimonious model of forecast formation that is closely related to rational inattention and sparsity-based models of bounded rationality, but that is exempt from the complications related to objects as the optimal attention vector.
+The proposed framework uses a global game structure featuring public and private information and the strategic behavior of forecasters.
+Strategy can account for the puzzling evidence provided by Coibion and Gorodnichenko (2015) type regressions and suggests prudence when using surveys to elicit expectations.

 Peace through Strength: the regional effects of Trump's military build-up (co-authored with Edoardo Briganti)